anant0301/student-file-system/README.md

 # student-file-system
 Course Project: A distributed file system service

+Features to add:
-Need to create a timer to delete all incomplete entries in the DB, which started more than 5 mins ago.
+1. Need to create a timer to delete all incomplete entries in the DB, which started more than 5 mins ago.